niermann/holoaverage/docs/tutorial.rst

         "sideband_pos" : [1136, 1304],

 When the sideband is masked out in the reconstruction step, the size and form of the aperture used must be specified.
-For this the radius of the mask is needed and the type of mask.
-The radius of the mask is chosen, such that the side band is well separated from the central band, and all reflections are included within the radius.
+For this the radius of the mask and the type of the mask are needed.
+The radius of the mask is chosen, such that the sideband is well separated from the central band, and all reflections are included within the radius.

 .. image:: images/cutoff-recosize.png
         :align: center

 In the figure above, the radius of the red circle is 14.5 1/nm (measured using the Fourier transformed image, after recalibration; see ``sampling`` parameter above).
 This radius in reciprocal nanometers is given by the :ref:`param-cut_off` parameter.
-Here we use an aperture with a soft edge, which is specified by providing the string ``"BUTTERWORTH"`` and the order of the Butterworth function as :ref:`param-filter_func` parameter.
+Here, we use an aperture with a soft edge, which is specified by providing the string ``"BUTTERWORTH"`` and the order of the Butterworth function (here ``14``) as :ref:`param-filter_func` parameter.
 For a hard edge, simply provide the string ``"EDGE"`` instead of the squared parenthesis.

 ::